jallen33/leafCutterControl/README.md

 - Part *rod_insert_m5.ipt* needs to be tapped with an M5x.8 tap
 - Parts fitting into carbon fiber rods should be set with epoxy

-## Drone and Comminication Consideration
+## Drone Considerations
 The assembly is mounted to a DJI F450 drone.
-Both the drone and the emergency release mechanism are controlled by the Futaba conroller (two seperate receivers).
+Both the drone and the emergency release mechanism are controlled by a Futaba conroller (two seperate receivers).

 ## Hardware Softwawre Interface
 An Arduino is used to obtain analog data from the two potentiometers and the force sensor.
 The two potentiometer are wired directly to the Arduino.
 The force sensor connect to an amplifier circuit.
 The amplifier circuit is then wired to the Arduino.